 Candles are allowed only if the flames are enclosed in a glass rose bowl, hurricane lamp or the like.

 Glitter, rice, bird seed, confetti and the like cannot be used as table top decorations or for throwing.

 Olbrich has free, on-site parking for up to 250 cars.
 Guests must be at Olbrich Gardens - can't use our lot as a Park-N-Ride.

 Table cloths and dishes are not available through the Gardens.

-Guests are welcome to walk and enjoy the outdoor gardens as part of any evening rental, but the event itself takes place in the indoor rental space.
+Guests are welcome to walk and enjoy the outdoor gardens during public garden hours as part of any evening rental, but the event itself takes place in the indoor rental space.